coderetreat/coderetreat.org/pages/facilitating/structure-of-a-coderetreat.md

 * Are we really going to work on the same problem all day long?
     * Yes.
 Conway's Game of life works very well for that sort of thing.
     * It doesn't get old.
 There is always something new to learn

 * How much time is left before the iteration is over?
     * A couple of minutes (never be specific, never tell them exactly how much time is left)

-When you don't know the answer to a question, throw it back to the group: "That's a great question.
-Does anyone want to try to answer it?".

 ### Common first-time facilitator questions